AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/__General__/About this vault.md

 This feature is provided by the *Dataview* plugin, which allows us to explore files easier and search faster through them.

-For everything related to tagging, please visit [[Tagging, properties and metadata|this file]].
+For everything related to tagging, please visit [[Vault's tagging, properties and metadata|this file]].

 # About exploring the files